 - Remove the shrimp, leaving all liquids behind in the pan

-- Add the lemon juice, chicken stock, spices and garlic, the stir to combine
+- Bring sauce to simmer or boil and add the lemon juice, spices and garlic, and stir to combine

-- Reduce heat to medium low and add two tablespoons of butter
+- Reduce heat to medium low and let simmer for a few minutes

-- Add shrimp back to pan, and gently stir until your butter garlic shrimp are fully cooked, then serve
+- Add shrimp back to pan, and gently stir until your butter garlic shrimp are fully cooked and coated with sauce, then serve